 Unlike our ice cream example from earlier, it's pretty unlikely that you could have predicted the effect that inclement weather might have on the sales of chicken soup!
 But this is why weather is so important.
 It affects everyone, and it affects them every day.
 Weather can also affect the supply of goods and services.
 For example, drought or flooding can damage crops and cause the supply curve to shift to the left.
 This explains the increase in produce prices when grocery stores have to find new, more expensive sources.
 Even if you're looking at an industry which you'd think might not be subject to the whims of Mother Nature, it might still be worth keeping an eye on the clouds.
 Remember – weather is unpredictable, changeable, unmanageable, and quite often annoying!
 But it's important, so don't forget to take it into account.

-To learn more about supply and demand visit our lesson at Higher Rock Education
+To learn more about supply and demand visit our 11 lessons related to Supply and Demand

 Can you think of other industries which might be directly affected by changes in the weather?
 If so, how could they possibly prepare for these?

 BBC News, Primark blames weather for falling sales